aaron-grau/curic/html-css/readings/browser_tech.md

 While global layout is done synchronously, incremental layout is asynchronous
 - the reflowing steps get scheduled to be completed at some point in the future.

+## Painting

+Painting is done in the following order:

+1. Background color
+1. Background image
+1. Border
+1. Children
+1. Outline

+Similarly to layout, painting can be either global or incremental.
+Browsers try to do as little work as possible to respond to a change, both at a structural level (e.g., changing an element's color will only repaint that element and not re-lay it out) and at a lower level (e.g., WebKit saves a rectangle as a bitmap before repainting and only paints the delta between the new and old rectangles).

 !(https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/layers.png)